TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/ReadMe.md

 4. Optimize the data
 5. Train model
 6. Improve model
-7. Present solution (Same as data visualization)
+7. Present solution (can be similar to data visualization)
 8. Make it production ready

 The summaries cover only the algorithms that are used on tabulary data, more is provided in the other directories!